GrayHatGuy/picopasco/readme.md

 four liquid reservoirs using relay triggered solenoid valves for mixing water with up to three nutrients.
 User inputs nutrient tank capacity, target EC/TDS, nutrient mix ratios, and mixt interval then the system automatically mixes and fills the tank.
 Mix may also be triggered externally for point of use.
 - ### water quality
 The tds/ec sensor can be used as a continuous monitor to ensure the water quality is within the target range and compensate for drift by adding water or nutrients.
-- ### irrigation*
+- ### irrigation
 moisture sensor monitors the grow media and can trigger irrigation.
 The nutrient mix can then be used to irrigate multiple grow mediums like hydroponic, aquaponic, or terrestial systems.
+See [picopasco-water](https://github.com/GrayHatGuy/picopasco-water) for controlling irrigation based on moisture sensor feedback.
 - ### air quality*
 includes temperature, humidity, co2, and volatile organic chemical (voc) sensors.